larrychen20011120/Guided-DIP/README.md

 ```
 ### Download dataset if you need it
 ```
-if you just want to reproduce the result, you can **run it with the cases in data directory** without installing any files
+I recommend you run the code with the images in data/test directory without installing any files first.
 ```
 * replace the your kaggle token to the following two lines in the `.env` file
 ```